 The towel topper was created with the embroidery machine and a pattern from Embroidery Garden (see below for a link to purchase the pattern).
 These toppers are really quick to stitch out as they only have three minutes of stitching time.
 So, these can be sewn very quickly.

-The Embroidery Garden design comes with a complete photo tutorial PDF which explains how to cut, sew and add the topper onto your towels.
+The Embroidery Garden design comes with a complete photo tutorial PDF that explains how to cut, sew and add the topper onto your towels.
 I cut several out ahead of time and have them in a pile ready to go.
 Then I can just stitch them out quickly in a series.

 Finally, Kam Snaps are used for the snaps on the topper.
 Kam snaps come in many colors and are easy to install.
-We have a video which explains How to install the Kam Snaps.
+We have a video that explains How to install the Kam Snaps.
 Find links below to purchase Kam Snaps.

 Towel Set #2

 The two above towels were made with a plain grey and white towel.
 Even plain towels can become something special!
 The "fraidy cat" was machine embroidered onto the towel first using a pattern from Bird Brain Designs.
 Find a link to the Bird Brain designs pattern pack below.

 These towels were then finished by adding a topper to the towel with the same pattern as the previous towels above.

 If you haven't machine embroidered on a towel before, watch our video for a great tutorial and tips.
 Don't forget to use a wash away topper to keep the "fluff" of the towel down when embroidering!
 Click below for the video tutorial.

 Below is a close up of the "Fraidy Cat" embroidery.
 The embroidery pack by Bird Brain Designs comes with several cute Halloween embroideries.